iAmKankan/Neural-Network/Attention-Mechanisms/README.md

 * **_Nonvolitional cue_**: Using the nonvolitional cue based on _saliency_ (red cup, non-paper), attention is **involuntarily** directed to the coffee.
 * **_Volitional cue_**: Using the volitional cue (want to read a book) that is task-dependent, attention is **directed** to the book under _volitional control_.

+### Queries, Keys, and Values
+Inspired by the nonvolitional and volitional attention cues that explain the attentional deployment, in the following we will describe a framework for designing attention mechanisms by incorporating these two attention cues.

+To begin with, consider the simpler case where only nonvolitional cues are available.
+To bias selection over sensory inputs, we can simply use a parameterized fully-connected layer or even non-parameterized max or average pooling.

+Therefore, what sets attention mechanisms apart from those fully-connected layers or pooling layers is the inclusion of the volitional cues.
+In the context of attention mechanisms, we refer to volitional cues as queries.
+Given any query, attention mechanisms bias selection over sensory inputs (e.g., intermediate feature representations) via attention pooling.
+These sensory inputs are called values in the context of attention mechanisms.
+More generally, every value is paired with a key, which can be thought of the nonvolitional cue of that sensory input.
+As shown in Fig. 10.1.3, we can design attention pooling so that the given query (volitional cue) can interact with keys (nonvolitional cues), which guides bias selection over values (sensory inputs).

 ### Building blocks of attention
 * Followings are most important building blocks of attention.
 1) Reweight